run-ai/docs/docs/Administrator/Cluster-Setup/cluster-install.md

 nvidia-smi
 ```

-If the command is not successful, you must install the CUDA Toolkit.
-Follow the instructions [here](https://developer.nvidia.com/cuda-downloads){_target=blank}.
+If the command is __not__ successful, you must install the CUDA Toolkit.
+Follow the instructions [here](https://developer.nvidia.com/cuda-downloads){_target=blank} to install.
 When the installation is finished you must reboot your computer.

 ### Step 1.2: Install Docker